DashDashDashDashDash/Koishiemacs/README.md

 - `emojify`: emoji support
 - `rainbow-mode`: hex codes get displayed in their colors in CSS files
 - `emmet-mode`: emmet on html buffers via `C-j`
-- `editorconfig`: respect `.editorconfig` files in projects that have them